SoloSuit Alternatives in 2026: 5 Real Options for Debt-Lawsuit Defense

 What if I'm in a state Answered doesn't cover?

-Answered covers 18 attorney-reviewed states: Arizona, California, Florida, Georgia, Illinois, Indiana, Kentucky, Michigan, Minnesota, Missouri, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Texas, Virginia, and Wisconsin.
-If you're sued in a state not on that list, options: SoloSuit covers all 50 states at $67 Standard with generic Answer templates — for a simple case where a basic Answer is enough, this is the lowest-price paid option.
+Answered checks the state, court, case type, plaintiff, required filing fields, deadline safety, and high-risk signals before any Answer Packet payment.
+31 registry states have documented template/workflow QA in Answered's coverage registry.
+That means template, workflow, or document-automation provenance for the stated public self-help scope; it does not mean an attorney reviews an individual user case, provides legal advice, or forms an attorney-client relationship.
+States marked internal-only or court-track-limited must be described with their exact support scope.
+If you're outside that readiness gate, options: SoloSuit covers all 50 states at $67 Standard with a broad Answer workflow — for a simple case where an Answer-only workflow is enough, this is the lowest-price paid option.
 Courtroom5 covers all 50 states with AI-assisted motion generation across multiple civil case types — for users wanting more than just an Answer, Courtroom5's pricing ($0.15 per credit or $150 per month) fits.
 Free state pro se forms from your state's court self-help portal are available for users with time and research capacity.
 Hiring an attorney is the right answer for complex cases.
 The "right" answer depends on case complexity and your willingness to do legal research yourself.

 Can I switch from SoloSuit to a different tool mid-case?

 Yes.
 Tools like SoloSuit, Answered, and Courtroom5 don't have exclusive engagement requirements — you can use one to file the Answer and another to handle subsequent stages, or switch entirely if the first tool isn't fitting your needs.
 Practical considerations: if you've already filed an Answer through one tool, the Answer is in the court record and that filing stands.
 Switching to a different tool for the next stage (discovery, motion practice, settlement) is generally straightforward — the new tool just needs to know your case number, the plaintiff, your state, and the current procedural posture.
-If you've paid for a Premium tier or annual subscription with one tool, refund availability depends on that tool's policy.
-SoloSuit publishes a 100% money-back guarantee.
-Answered's $99 one-time pricing means there's no ongoing commitment to switch out of.
+If you've paid for a Premium tier or annual subscription with one tool, refund availability depends on that tool's current policy — check it before purchasing.
+Answered's one-time Full Defense Packet - $99 pricing means there's no ongoing commitment to switch out of.
 Courtroom5's subscription is cancellable.
 The decision to switch should be based on which tool best fits the next stage of your case, not on sunk cost.